Projective flatness over klt spaces and uniformisation of varieties with nef anti-canonical divisor: Introduction

 In fact, in the last few decades multiple stability notions for Fano manifolds have been introduced, with a view both towards the construction of moduli spaces and the existence question for Kähler-Einstein metrics, see for instance the survey \cite{Xu-K-stabilityNotes}.
 The klt condition on the singularities appears naturally in this context, see \cite{MR3010808}.
 In Section~\ref{ssec:soce}, we prove that stability of the canonical extension can be guaranteed in natural classes of examples, which include all smooth Fano threefolds of Picard number one.
 There, we also discuss the relation to K-(semi)stability.

-Finally, together with a forthcoming result of Guenancia-Păun \cite{GP20} on the semistability of the canonical extension on $ℚ$-Fano varieties, Theorems~\ref{thm:Fano1} and~\ref{thm:Fano2} immediately imply the following statement.
+Finally, together with a result of Druel-Guenancia-Păun \cite[Thm.~B]{DGP20} on the semistability of the canonical extension on $ℚ$-Fano varieties, Proposition~\ref{prop:Fano1} and Theorem~\ref{thm:Fano2} immediately imply the following statement.
 This generalises the classical result discussed in Remark~\ref{rem:smoothKE} above.

 \begin{thm}[Characterisation of finite quotients of projective spaces] Let $X$ be a $ℚ$-Fano variety admitting a singular Kähler-Einstein metric.
 Then, the $ℚ$-Miyaoka-Yau inequality \eqref{eq:MY} holds, with equality if and only if $X ≅ ℙ^n/G$, where $G$ is a finite group of automorphisms acting without fixed points in codimension one. \end{thm}